top of page

 We are Lutheran.

-Our Sunday morning begins with announcements from a member of our Church Council about the life and work of congregation followed by pray for peace in our troubled world, and the acknowledgement of the Robinson Huron Territory on which we stand.
+Our Sunday morning begins with announcements from a member of our Church Council about the life and work of congregation followed by a prayer for peace in our troubled world, and the acknowledgement of the Robinson Huron Territory on which we stand.

 Indigenous Rights and Relationships